solarte7/NegationAndUncertainty/README.md

 </ul>

 <h3> Trained Models </h3>
-We provide trained models on the NUBES corpus which can be used to perform Negation and Uncertainty detection.
-The directory "trained_models" contains instructions for using these models.
-Trained models can be used to integrate them into medical text mining applications or to perform real-life study cases with clinical notes written in Spanish.
+We provide trained models on the NUBES corpus which can be used to exploit, to evaluate or to integrate them into medical text mining applications.
+The directory "trained_models" contains instructions for using these models. <br>

+Trained models can also be used to perform real-life study cases with clinical notes written in Spanish.
 </br> </br>

 <h3> Pre-processing </h3>